mabanu/tinyblog/README.md

    ## Description

    Tiny Blog build with React and Typescript.
 For the Styling I use Material UI.
-   This blog will show Posts that are fetch from a mock API, and We can Edit that Posts.
+   This blog will show Posts that are fetch from a mock API that I run locally, and We can Edit that Posts.

 ---